 Drug addiction affects millions of people in the United States each year.
 Understanding the causes and consequences of the addiction process is the first step toward recovery.

-Entering a substance abuse rehabilitation program is the best way to rescue your life are that of a loved one from the horrors of addiction.
+Entering a substance abuse rehabilitation program is the best way to rescue your life or that of a loved one from the horrors of addiction.
 As of 2016, an estimated 28 million people in America are dealing with a drug or prescription addiction.
 Yet only a small portion – 10 percent – are getting the treatment they need.

 If you or a loved one is struggling with addiction to drugs you are not alone.
-Call Addiction Help Today right now to speak with an expert who can provide treatment options for the drug addiction.
+Call Addiction Help Today right now to speak with an expert who can provide treatment options for drug addiction.

 WHO Definition of Drugs

-The (WHO) World Health Organization states that any substance, either ingestible or otherwise, that changes or modifies a person’s overall functionality is considered a drug.
+The (WHO) World Health Organization states that any substance, either ingestible or otherwise, that changes or modify a person’s overall functionality is considered a drug.
 The term “addiction” is broad and one can argue that some food can influence the functionality of a human being.
 However, the root of the definition implies is that a drug is comprised of any substance or matter that can change or alter your reality.